Pleasure Craft Operator Card

 ** Directly supervised means accompanied and

-directly supervised in the boat by someone 16 years of age or older.
+directly supervised in the boat by someone 16 years of age or older who has a

 *** Personal watercraft